 The white-dotted whale shark dwarfs the great white, but their diet of small fish and plankton means swimming with these gentle giants is as safe as it gets.
 Unbelievably close-up experiences run between March and August with expert snorkelling guidance before the underwater rendezvous.
-Our Coral Coast Self-Drive stops in Exmouth, giving you the chance to experience a spine-tingling whale shark encounter on the otherworldly Ningaloo Reef.

 Go croc cruising in a billabong

 Australia’s dusty north can seem too wild and remote to be homely, but the Top End has the biggest concentration of saltwater crocodiles lurking in its billabongs.
 Tie in a cruise with a local guided tour of Aboriginal rock art to see Kakadu’s painting of the Tasmanian tiger – an animal widely believed to be extinct.